Read This First

 Prompt 1: Explain the “ source ” of logic.

-The central claim is this: To explore these questions rigorously and accessibly, we’ll examine the main philosophical positions on the nature of logic, their implications, and practical examples to ground the discussion.
+In plain terms: To explore these questions rigorously and accessibly, we’ll examine the main philosophical positions on the nature of logic, their implications, and practical examples to ground the discussion.

 What is the source of logic?
 Is logic a construct that emerges from human minds processing the material world, or does it exist independently in a platonic realm of abstract entities?
 Furthermore, can anything exist without being materially ordered in a way that makes logic naturally emergent?
 Is logic—or the material order from which it might emerge— ontologically prior to all else?